AlphaBeta906/UUN/src/docs/world/dwerbia/index.md

 On May 17th, 2000, a television hijacking was successfully attempted by Ikrayi, one of the nations central to Darker Werbia.
 The content of the message was a threat to bomb the UUN headquarters in Aztrax, Werbia, The Darkest World, Ralphat and Alphat respectively, with the end showing a list of frequencies.
 No action was taken by the UUN however buildings were evacuated.<br><br>

-On May 1st, 2000, the UUN headquarters in Alphat exploded during evacuation, with twenty-seven people injured and three deaths.
+On June 1st, 2000, the UUN headquarters in Alphat exploded during evacuation, with twenty-seven people injured and three deaths.
 Ikrayi terrorists^[Terrorism is defined as the use of violence to achieve ideological or theological means.] attempted to bomb Werbia, however the building was evacuated.<br><br>

-Peace negotiations ended started on May 5th, 2000, and ended on May 21st, 2000, with no agreements.
+Peace negotiations ended started on June 5th, 2000, and ended on June 21st, 2000, with no agreements.
 On July 2th, 2000, by direct order initiated by S/RES/0007, a special reconnaissance military operation by drones.
-The war between Ikrayi and the UUN started on July 7th, 2000, with multiple insuccesful attempts to nuke major cities on midnight UTC.
-However, the <a href="/docs/world/dwerbia/error">World of Error</a> appeared June 7th, 2001 00:22:38 UTC and June 7th, 2001 00:23:46 UTC, cutting off connections between Darker Werbia and all worldports.
+The war between Ikrayi and the UUN started on July 7th, 2000, with multiple insuccesful attempts to nuke major cities on 00:00:00 UTC, due to the <a href="/docs/world/dwerbia/error">World of Error</a> appearing on June 7th, 2001 23:59:38 UTC and June 7th, 2001 00:00:46 UTC, cutting off connections between Darker Werbia and all worldports.

 <div class="divider"></div>
 <a href="/docs/world/dwerbia/transcript-1">➥ Transcript 1</a>